What are tantrums?

-You might see crying, screaming, stiffening limbs, an arched back, kicking, falling down, flailing about or running away.
-In some cases, children hold their breath, vomit, break things or get aggressive as part of a tantrum.
+You might see screaming, stiffening limbs, an arched back, kicking, falling down, flailing about or running away.
+In some cases, children hold their breath, vomit, break things or hurt themselves or other people as part of a tantrum.

 Why tantrums happen

-Tantrums are very common in children aged 1-3 years.
+Tantrums are common in children aged 1-3 years.

 Older children can have tantrums too.
-This can be because they haven’t learned more appropriate ways to express or manage feelings.
-Or some older children might be slower than others to develop self-regulation.
+This can be because they haven’t yet learned safe ways to express or manage feelings.

 For both toddlers and older children, there are things that can make tantrums more likely to happen:

-- Temperament – this influences how quickly and strongly children react to things like frustrating events.
-Children who get upset easily might be more likely to have tantrums.
+- Temperament – this influences how quickly and strongly children react to things like frustrating events or changes in their environment.
+Children who are more sensitive might be more easily upset by these things.

-- Stress, hunger, tiredness and overstimulation – these can make it harder for children to express and manage feelings and behaviour.
+- Stress, hunger, tiredness and overstimulation – these can make it harder for children to express and manage feelings and stay calm.